All online transactions will be unavailable from 8 p.m. on Friday, Jul. 20 through Sun., Jul. 22.

 When you apply for or renew a South Carolina driver’s license or commercial driver’s license (CDL), you must certify you are insured by an automobile liability policy.

-You will certify it on one of the following forms, depending on what license you're applying for:
+You will certify it on one of the following forms, depending on what type of license you're applying for:

-- Application for a Non-Commercial Credential (SCDMV Form 447-NC)
+- Application for a Beginner's Permit, Driver's License, or Identification Card (SCDMV Form 447-NC)

 - Application for a Commercial Driver's License (SCDMV Form 447-CDL)